DHBW-Inf20/cppChess/docs/index.md

 The orientation of the board adapts to the player, who has the move.
 Therefore, the board rotates after every move.
 The players get a notification when they are in check.
 If a checkmate or stalemate is on the board, the game ends and the result is announced. <br>

+## Development and Modeling
+The source code is divided into three packages: model, gui and helper. <br>
+* model: The different types of chess figures (pawn, bishop, knight, rook, queen, king) are modeled by different classes, which all derive from the base class "Figure".
+All figure classes are gathered in the folder "figures".
+The different types of moves (move, capture, castle, en passant) are also modeled by different classes, which all derive from the base class "Move".
+They are gathered in the folder "moves".
+The class "MoveController" calculates all the pseudo-legal moves for a figure.
+Pseudo-legal moves are moves, which would be legal, if there was no restriction to keeping the king out of check.
+The class "CheckController" determines, whether a move is really valid by calculating, if the king would be in check after the move was played.
+The class "Player" holds references to all its figures and also stores information about the player like colour and time left.
+The class "ChessField" holds the information, which player has the turn.
+Its also needed to repaint the chess board. <br>
+* gui: The class "Gui" is responsible for communicating with the users.
+It calls the repaint method and prints various menus like the start menu and the settings menu.
+It can also clear the console. <br>
+* helper: The class "Converter" is needed to convert alphabetic inputs ("A2") into numbers ("12").
+The class "Settings" saves all the decisions made in the settings menu.
+The class "ImportExport" is needed to import and export chess games. <br>

 ## License
 The Project is licensed under the General Public License V3.